samleibowitz/learn-go-with-tests/arrays-and-slices/README.md

 `make` is a built-in function that works to construct slices, maps, or chans.

 We can use `append` to add stuff to the end of a slice, although it is technically returning a copy of the original slice (with the new thingy tacked on)

+We can get a subsection of a slice (slicing a slice!) by using the `:` operator inside the array index.
+For example, `mySlice[2:]` will get everything from the 3rd item (remember, it's an array index) to the end.
 ## A couple of words about tests

 The author introduces the built-in test coverage tool, which is run with the `-cover` argument: